OArnaudSanchez/mini-loan-app/README.md

 Due to time constraints:
 - Authentication and authorization
-- Advanced frontend UX and validations
+- Frontend validations and some components refactor
 - Swagger / OpenAPI documentation

 ---